RunshengHou/runshenghou.github.io/_pages/about.md

 # 🥳 Biography

-Hi there!👋 I'm currently a second-year master student at the <a href="https://iic.sdu.edu.cn/">Institute of Intelligent Computing (IIC)</a> of <a href="https://www.sdu.edu.cn/">Shandong University</a>, supervised by <a href="https://www.runyupan.com/"><b>Prof. Runyu Pan</b></a>.
-And now I'm working on embedded system, real-time system, and edge computing.
+Hi there!👋 I'm currently a second-year master student at the <a href="https://iic.sdu.edu.cn/">Institute of Intelligent Computing (IIC)</a> of Shandong University, supervised by <a href="http://www.runyupan.com/">Prof. Runyu Pan</a>.
+And now I'm working on cloud-edge collaborative computing.

+My research interests lie in distributed computing and federated learning, microkernel system and lightweight virtualization, and how to apply machine learning algorithm to conventional operating system.

 <!-- # 🔥 News
 - *2022.02*: &nbsp;🎉🎉 Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Vivamus ornare aliquet ipsum, ac tempus justo dapibus sit amet.